 Cost range: 20 kuna – 60 kuna

 Tips: If you don’t have children, ask your friends or relatives who already have children what was the most useful thing that they received.
-Is there something that is very useful, but no one remembers to buy?
+There may be something useful that no one remembers to buy.
 Or ask brand new parents if they need something for their baby.

 You don’t want to show up at their front doors with the same present that 90% of people already brought.
 For this occasion, Croats sometimes prefer to give money rather than buy gifts.

-Gifts: baby carrier, baby clothes, scarf for carrying a child, something for mom
+Gifts: baby carrier, baby clothes, scarf for carrying a child, diapers, something for mom

 Cost range: 200 kuna – 600 kuna